rokrokss/blog/_posts/2018-05-24-Design-Challenges-for-Entity-Linking.md

 ### Can Mention Boundaries Overlap

-    예시: Dorothy Byrne, a state coordinator for the Florida Green Party, said she had been in- undated with angry phone calls and e-mails from Democrats, but has yet to receive one regretful note from a Nader voter.
+    예시: Dorothy Byrne, a state coordinator for the Florida Green Party, said she had been in undated with angry phone calls and e-mails from Democrats, but has yet to receive one regretful note from a Nader voter.

 여기서 Green Party는 KB:Green Party of Florida 인가 KB:US Green Party 인가.